 Driving through the island and the closer we get to The Datai, the more beautiful and isolated it becomes.
 We turn in to The Datai and arrive at a spectacular Malay style entrance.
 Immediately greeted by Datai staff, we are taken to a seating area overlooking the resort and private beach.
 The view really is breathtaking.
 The sense of isolation is something that hits me immediately; this is a place where you can come and shut off from the world to relax.
 Deliciously fragrant towels are brought to us to freshen up, along with Cameroonian Tea infused with cinnamon, lemongrass, kafir lime and wild honey and a mysteriously tasty fried curry puff with dry shrimp and spicy coconut, paired with possibly the best mango relish I have ever tasted.
 A fantastic way to finish your journey and begin your vacation.
 Then taken to our room by one of the friendly staff, we are talked through the layout of the resort, where to find restaurants, the gym and other amenities.
 Walking past the lily pond we are told about the various species of frogs living in there.
 One, in particular, a beautiful gold frog, that the gentleman explains is seldom seen.
 It must be a good omen because as we are walking away I look at a lily pad and spot a tiny shimmering gold frog.

 We are escorted to our buggy.
 These are used to transport you around the resort, always on call, a wonderfully convenient option given the size of The Datai.
 There is of course always the option to walk.
-As the resort is sprawled over 70 acres of private 10 million year old virgin rainforest, this service is just one of the many features, that mean The Datai can comfortably call themselves a five star resort.
+As the resort is sprawled over 70 acres of private 10 million-year-old virgin rainforest, this service is just one of the many features, that means The Datai can comfortably call themselves a five-star resort.
 We arrive at our residence, a Superior Villa, and are guided through all the features of the room.
 What can I say other than STUNNING!